Sending extra money from abroad is easier today than ten years ago especially if you are working on land.

 Guess how much the fee is?

+Euro 4.90.
 That’s affordable already.
-The transaction fee went really low because most of these remittance centers are partnering with cryptocurrency platform like Ripple’s XRP.
+The transaction fee went really low because most of these remittance centers are partnering with cryptocurrency platforms like Ripple’s XRP.

 7. Online Non-bank Financial Institutions

-Non-bank financial institutions are companies which handle money transfers and remittances without their clients having to put up a deposit account.
+Non-bank financial institutions are companies that handle money transfers and remittances without their clients having to put up a deposit account.

-They are widely used in developing countries like the Philippines where banking system only penetrates less than 35% of the population.
+They are widely used in developing countries like the Philippines where the the banking system only penetrates less than 35% of the population.

-Examples of non-bank financial institutions are Palawan Pera Padala, Cebuana Lhuilier, GCash, Paymaya, Coins.ph, Paypal and the like.
+Examples of non-bank financial institutions are Palawan Pera Padala, Cebuana Lhuillier, GCash, Paymaya, Coins.ph, PayPal, and the like.

 So how can you use this to remit extra money to your loved ones in the Philippines?

-Just make sure you pay him enough by giving an extra fee for the service he made.
+Just make sure you pay him enough by giving extra fee for the service he made.

 Sending Extra Money: A Conclusion

-These are just instruments to managing our finances and helping other people.
-But some seafarers are reluctant to use them.
+These are just instruments for managing our finances and helping other people.
+However, some seafarers are reluctant to use them.

 Most issues they always brought up is the security of these tools.
 Their money could get hacked and lost in the cyberworld, never to be recovered again.

 I understand their sentiment because I was like that too.
-However, the benefits outweighs the risk- at least for me.
+However, the benefits outweigh the risks- at least for me.

 We must also do our part like logging into secure internet connections and changing our passwords very often.